k4cper-g/k4cper-g/README.md

 **`Engineer / Student`**

-I'm an aspiring Full-Stack Engineer and a student at the Polish-Japanese Academy of Information Technology.
+I'm an Engineer and a student at the Polish-Japanese Academy of Information Technology.
 Passionate about building user-friendly applications, exploring cutting-edge technologies, and solving real-world problems through code.
 Depending on my mood I alter between front-end and back-end.
-I also dabble in some AI to not fall behind the trend.
+I love to tinker with AI (get it?) so catch my on huggingface :)

 ---